metriccoders/metriccoders_notebooks/README.md

 3. [License](#license)

 ## Installation
-To run these notebooks and programs, you need to have Python and some libraries installed on your machine.
+To run these notebooks and python programs, you need to have Python and some libraries installed on your machine.
 Here's how you can do it:

 ```bash
 # Clone the repository